tonypioneer/imdb-recommendation/README.md

 - The `ncf.py` file implements Neural Collaborative Filtering (NCF), which leverages neural networks to capture complex user-item interactions.
 This model is also evaluated for RMSE.
 - `contextual.py` integrates contextual information into the recommendation process, refining the recommendation quality.
 - The `knn.py` script handles the KNN algorithm for both user-based and item-based collaborative filtering.
-- The `calculate.py` script includes additional calculations and utility functions used across different modules.
 - The `optimiser.py` script focuses on optimizing the recommendation models for better performance.
 - The `svd.py` script implements the pure SVD algorithm for generating recommendations.
 - The `users.py` and `movies.py` files define the classes for user and movie KNN recommenders, respectively, and are responsible for computing similarity metrics and generating recommendations.